 We have lots of fruit-delicious blueberries and grapes; and four apple trees.
 I'm looking for an electric flour mill-a secondhand one would do.
 Where might one be available?
 Also wheat within 100 miles of us?

 We're elated every time Green Revolution comes (send us extras of the May issue).
 Keep the interesting items coming from the Knoess family.
 Enclosed is The Oracle from San Francisco with a discussion by Watts, Leary, Ginsberg, Snyder, spokesmen for the young hippies on dropping out of this sick society.
 A GR original.
 My husband still commutes to Chicago, a big drag he hopes to quit some day soon.
 We got caught in the rat-trap of the big consumer.
 Now we have to pay the price of clearing up our debts before we can get our own homestead.-Doreen Geary, Rt.
 2, Box 378, Chesterton, Ind.
+46304 exterior stimuli to attain contentment.
+That kind of contentment is not a pleasurable reaction.
+It's a state, deeper, more basic. - Jim Deacove, Hillsburg, Ont., Canada

-46304 Needs Two Books To the Editor:
+Needs Two Books To the Editor:

 Can anyone help me locate two books recently recommended to me?
-They are: Camping and Woodcraft by Horace Kephart and The Book of Country T in the original edition (or The Grandfather's Book of Country Things in paperback).
+They are: Camping and Woodcraft by Horace Kephart and The Book of Country Things in the original edition (or The Grandfather's Book of Country Things in paperback).
 I'd like to borrow or secure a secondhand copy.
 Any good literature on simple rural crafts and home production will be welcome.-Ferdi Knoess, Pennington, Minn.
-Self-Made Libertarian Search To the Editor: